Time Matters

 Time Matters is practice management software, produced by PCLaw | Time Matters LLC.
 It differs from contact management software such as ACT! or GoldMine because in addition to contacts, it manages calendaring, email, documents, research, billing, accounting, and matters or projects.
 It integrates with a variety of other software products from both LexisNexis and other vendors.
 Some of these vendors are Quicken, Microsoft, Palm, Mozilla, Corel, and Adobe.
 Developed originally for law firms, Time Matters competes with Gavel, Amicus, Tabs, and other legal practice management products.
 It also may be used in conjunction with Document modelling and Document assembly software products like HotDocs and Deal Builder.

 Time Matters was developed by DATA.TXT Corporation originally of Coral Gables, Florida, later of Cary, North Carolina.
 Since its inception, DATA.TXT Corporation focused on making Time Matters an all-encompassing professional office software package, providing Calendar, Tickler, Contact, Matter, Document, and Messaging Management functions for personal computers and networks of all sizes.
 Founded in December 1989 by Robert Butler who was later joined as co-founder by Kevin Stilwell in 1992, the entire management and programming staff that began Time Matters' development in 1989 remained on the team until 2004, providing continuity and reliability rarely seen in software developed for specialized markets.
 Time Matters was purchased by Reed Elsevier in March, 2004.
 LexisNexis developed Time Matters out of offices in Cary, later moving operations to Raleigh, North Carolina on the North Carolina State University campus.

-Time Matters for Windows has been shipping since 1994 (The DOS version of Time Matters started shipping in 1989).
+Time Matters for Windows has been shipping since 1994, preceded by the MS-DOS version in 1989.